01 / 01

 A cron, a commit, a redeploy

 The pipeline is the only code that touches the APIs; it writes small JSON the frontend reads directly.
-A GitHub Action reruns it daily and commits the data; Firebase Hosting redeploys.
+A GitHub Action reruns it twice a month and commits the data; Firebase Hosting redeploys.
 No backend, no database.

 Open-data APIs